jeongoon/elmnt-scrollpicker/README.md

               |> ScrollPicker.setScrollStopCheckTime 75
                  -- ^ a bit more quicker to check

-        , secondPickerModel -- for minute value
+        , secondPickerState -- for minute value
               = ScrollPicker.initMinimalModel
                 "secondScrollPicker"
               |> ScrollPicker.setOptions